The FSLN’s relationship with religion has always been contradictory

 Some leaders said the openness regarding religion was tactical. not strategic, just like the model that proclaimed pluralism, nonalignment and a mixed economy, which in reality was just rhetoric.
 Other leaders said that liberation theology approaches were inherent to the FSLN’s ideology.

-A former soldier told me that in the 1980s a moment came when the FSLN National Directorate ordered the soldiers to collect and remove all copies of the Latin American Bible they came across.
-This same soldier told me he believes that messianism is inherent to the FSLN group governing Nicaragua today.
+A former Army officer told me that in the 1980s a moment came when the FSLN National Directorate ordered the soldiers to collect and remove all copies of the Latin American Bible they came across.
+He also told me he believes that messianism is inherent to the FSLN group governing Nicaragua today.
 In his opinion, the current government has built a theocratic monarchy.

 The stated objective of the government’s strategy today is to enhance the grassroots culture of people who are Christian and therefore blessed by God, as the official discourse we hear every day repeatedly says.
 But the underlying political objective of this strategy is to strengthen social control over people who are poor and have little education, promoting mythical religious awareness to do so.
 The government has neglected the formation of critical awareness, thus betraying the thoughts of Sandino, Carlos Fonseca and the original revolution as expressed in the FSLN anthem’s proclamation that “the people are the architect of their history.”